NEONScience/NEON-Data-Skills/_posts/R/dc-spatial-vector/2015-10-26-SV01-shapefile-attributes.md

 authors: [Joseph Stachelek, Leah A. Wasser, Megan A. Jones]
 contributors: [Sarah Newman]
 dateCreated:  2015-10-23
-lastModified: 2016-02-16
+lastModified: 2016-03-09
 packagesLibraries: [rgdal, raster]
 categories: [self-paced-tutorial]
 mainTag: vector-data-series
 tags: [vector-data, R, spatial-data-gis]
 tutorialSeries: [vector-data-series]
-description: "This lesson provides an overview of how to locate and query shapefile attributes as well as subset shapefiles by specific attribute values in R. It also covers plotting multiple shapefiles by attribute and building a custom plot legend. "
+description: "This tutorial provides an overview of how to locate and query shapefile attributes as well as subset shapefiles by specific attribute values in R. It also covers plotting multiple shapefiles by attribute and building a custom plot legend. "
-code1: 01-shapefile-attributes.R
+code1: /R/dc-spatial-vector/01-shapefile-attributes.R
 image:
   feature: NEONCarpentryHeader_2.png
   credit: A collaboration between the National Ecological Observatory Network (NEON) and Data Carpentry